-- Acquisition of understanding of the fundamental characteristics of mega projects, plans and programmes.
+- the fundamental characteristics of mega projects, plans and programmes

-- Attainment of clear overview of past and contemporary challenges and trends in the theories and practice of mega infrastructure planning, appraisal and delivery.
+- past and contemporary challenges and trends in mega infrastructure planning, appraisal and delivery

-- Understanding of the contribution that such initiatives make to environmental, social, economic and institutional objectives at local, national and global scales.
+- the contribution that such initiatives make to environmental, social, economic and institutional objectives

-- Acquisition of basic knowledge of the international, national and regional policies and legislative frameworks, plus market contexts that surround mega infrastructure development.
+- the international, national and regional policies, legislative frameworks and market contexts that surround mega infrastructure development

-- Appreciation of the diversity of stakeholders’ agendas and of the interrelationships and tensions between local, national and global objectives.
+- the diversity of stakeholders’ agendas and the inter-relationships and tensions between local, national and global objectives

-- Enhanced understanding of the critical issues concerning sustainable infrastructure investment at all scales.
+- the critical issues concerning sustainable infrastructure investment

-- Grounding in traditional and contemporary infrastructure planning and appraisal methods and techniques including: Financial, Economic and Social Cost Benefit Analysis (CBA), Cost Effectiveness Analysis (CEA), Environmental Impact Assessment (EIA), and Social Impact Assessment (SIA).
+- infrastructure planning and appraisal methods including: Financial, Economic and Social Cost Benefit Analysis (CBA), Cost Effectiveness Analysis (CEA), Environmental Impact Assessment (EIA) and Social Impact Assessment (SIA)

-- Introduction to application of innovative methods and techniques to infrastructure planning, appraisal and monitoring, including: Multi Criteria Analysis (MCA), Stakeholder and Issue Analysis and policy-led MCA that facilitate the transparent trade-off between different project stakeholder priorities, aims and needs across the sectors and levels of development in a more holistic manner.
+- innovative methods and techniques to infrastructure planning, appraisal and monitoring, including: Multi Criteria Analysis (MCA), Stakeholder and Issue Analysis and policy-led MCA

 The course is accredited by the Royal Town Planning Institute (RTPI) as a 'specialist' fourth year for graduate students who have successfully completed an RTPI-accredited three-year undergraduate course.

-Accreditation by the Joint Board of Moderators (JBM) has been confirmed as a result of the programme meeting the further learning requirements for students who have completed undergraduate studies in an approved engineering school.
-This will enable engineering graduates to satisfy the academic requirements for Chartered Engineer status and corporate membership of either the Institution of Civil Engineers, the Institution of Structural Engineers, the Chartered Institution of Highways and Transportation, and or the Institute of Highway Engineers.
+The Joint Board of Moderators (JBM) has confirmed accreditation for students who have completed undergraduate studies in an approved engineering school.
+This enables engineering graduates to satisfy the academic requirements for Chartered Engineer status and corporate membership of:

 The MSc in Mega Infrastructure Planning, Appraisal and Delivery comprise eight modules (seven core modules and one elective) and a final dissertation.